Darbjm/Small-Projects/README.md

 <h2 name='overview'>Overview</h2>

 <h3>Introduction</h3>
-In my first small project I built an app that allows the user to send a message directly to my phone in over 90 languages using Twilio and Yandex.
+In my first small project I built an app that allows the user to send a message directly to my phone in over 90 languages using Twilio and Yandex.<br>

 In my second project I used Adam Janes Introduction to D3.js with React to build an interactive and updating scatterplot and barchart, I have also experimented with ways to display images in D3.